supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 As you may recall, there were some <span style="padding: 3px; color: rgb(255, 255, 255); background-color: red;">red blocks</span> present in the [timeline tab](#timeline-tab).
 We learned that these blocks represent time spent studying with SuperMemo.

-These blocks are also represented by a graph to help you spot trends and, hence, determine the optimum time to learn!
+These blocks are also represented by a graph to help you spot trends and, hence, determine the spot time to learn!

 .
 .